shoestringlab/gadget-ui/README.md

                                 func : logChanges,
                                 model : gadgetui.model  } } );

-In this example, the controls are automatically bound to the user object in the model, each to a property based on the gadgetui-bind directive in the control.
+In this example, the controls are automatically turned into gadgetui.input controls by specifying the gadgetui-input directive in the control as true.
+Also, the controls are automatically bound to the user object in the model, each to a specific property based on the gadgetui-bind directive in the control.